bazelbuild/bazel/site/docs/external.md

 <a name="caching"></a>
 ## Caching of external dependencies

-Bazel caches external dependencies and re-downloads or updates them when the `WORKSPACE` file changes.
+By default, Bazel will only re-download external dependencies if their definition changes.
+Changes to files referenced in the definition (e.g., patches or `BUILD` files) are also taken into account by bazel.

+To force a re-download, use `bazel sync`.

 <a name="layout"></a>
 ## Layout